rbrabson/behave/README.md

 - **Parallel**: Composite node.
 Runs all children in parallel; succeeds if at least `MinSuccessCount` children succeed.
 - **Retry**: Decorator node.
 Retries its child until it succeeds, ignoring all failures.
 Returns Success when child succeeds, Running while retrying.
 - **Repeat**: Decorator node.
 Repeats its child until it fails.
 Returns Running while child succeeds (and resets it), Failure when child fails.
+- **Invert**: Decorator node.
+Inverts the result of its child.
+Changes Success to Failure and Failure to Success.
+Running and Ready states pass through unchanged.

 ### BehaviorTree